Starbucks unionized workers say they'll strike on Nov. 13 if coffee giant doesn't finalize contract

 Union members, for their part, say the pay isn't enough for them to get by.

-"Our fight is about actually making Starbucks jobs the best jobs in retail," Jasmine Leli, a Starbucks barista from Buffalo, NY, said in a statement.
+"Our fight is about actually making Starbucks jobs the best jobs in retail," Jasmine Leli, a Starbucks barista from Buffalo, New York, said in a statement.
 "Right now, it's only the best job in retail for Brian Niccol."